Grosseto: Roselle

-Roselle, in Latin Rusellae, now a municipal frazione of Grosseto, was once the main city in the area.
-Of Etruscan origin, it was built on a hill that offered protection and commanded all the nearby valley.
+Roselle (in Latin Rusellae) was once a mayor city of Etruria.
+The ancient city was built by Etruscans on a hill that offered protection and commanded all the nearby valley.
 The extent of its dominion is not clear, but probably at its peak included most of the Vetulonia territory.
 The city's splendour ended in 294 BCE, when, according to Livy, the Roman Republic conquered it.
 After the end of the Roman Empire, in the 5th century, Roselle was still the most important centre of what is now southern Tuscany.
-Its gradual decline began in 1138, when the diocesan seat was moved to Grosseto.
+Its gradual decline began in 1138, when the diocesan seat and the population were moved to the new settlement of Grosseto.
 Etruscan ruins had been discovered in Roselle, including cyclopean walls, 6 km in circumference, and sulphur baths, which in the last century were restored for medicinal uses.
-There was formerly an amphitheatre.
+On the top of the hill is located an ancient amphitheatre.

+The modern settlement, also known as Bagno Roselle, situated at the foot of Poggio di Moscona, is a residential area, conurbated with the city.

+Demographics

+Grosseto's historical demographic instability is due to numerous historical and social factors, including malaria, which was widespread in the swamps of the Grosseto Plain.
+Before the Black Death of 1348, the city had an estimated population of 7 000 to 8 000 people.
+The worst period, when the population estimated was of 600 people, was reached during the House of Medici rule, following the fortification of the city.
+Grosseto's current demographic growth began only in the 19th century, following the intense land reclamation works concluded during the Fascist regime.
+At the time of Italian unification, the city, with approximately 4 700 inhabitants, was still suffering from the negative effects of malaria.
+By the early 20th century, the population had already doubled.
+The growth continued and continues exponentially thanks to the arrival of numerous immigrants, first from northeastern Italy (mostly from Veneto), and in the following decades from other regions, especially southern Italy.